Earnslaw Burn Track

 From the Bush Line

-Approx 300m out of the bush there was a lovely, flat camp spot next to the river with a rock bench, and another spot 200m further on.
-The track isn’t officially marked from here but there is a fairly obvious track that was easy to pick up, still on the true left of the Earnslaw Burn (I didn’t need to cross the river at all).
-Not long after, there was a tricky little sidle up and over the bank, including a slippery little hydro slide, you wouldn’t want to fall down.
-I met some trampers coming out, who gave me some excellent advice about the track and camp spots.
+Out of the forest, the track wasn’t marked but fairly obvious and easy to pick up, still on the true left of the Earnslaw Burn.
+(I didn’t need to cross the river at all.)
+There were a couple of flat, camping options not far from the bush edge.
+Not long after, there was a tricky little sidle up and over the bank, including a slippery little hydro slide you wouldn’t want to fall down.

 Towards Mt Earnslaw

-As I rounded the sweeping right-hand bend Mt Earnslaw and the full glacier came into view.
+As I rounded the sweeping bend Mt Earnslaw and the full glacier came into view.
 I had seen plenty of photos, but nothing prepares you for its magnitude!
 It’s breathtaking.
+I picked up a track weaving across the muddy grassy flats.

 At the Head of the Valley Earnslaw Burn Track